PeterDeKok/eventific/README.md

     - [Windows](windows.gihub.com)
     - [OS X](mac.github.com)
 4. Once added to the repository, clone the repository from github (+ sign at top left).
+5. Create a new branch for new features and merge it back to master once it is done.
-5. Don't forget to Sync your local repository to the gitHub repository at every logical moment.
+6. Don't forget to Sync your local repository to the gitHub repository at every logical moment.

 ##Database settings
 1. Install MySQL.